Sean Avery: Personal life

 Avery married model Hilary Rhoda at the Parrish Art Museum in New York on October 10, 2015.
 The couple had been engaged since November 8, 2013.
 The two first met at Warren 77 in the summer of 2009.
 The couple had been publicly estranged from Rhoda's mother for several years.

 Avery and Rhoda have a son, Nash Hollis Avery, born on July 28, 2020.

 Rhoda filed for divorce from Avery in July 2022.
+Rhoda later stated that Avery had been emotionally abusive to her and on one occasion had physically abused their son, Nash.